Dynatrace/openkit-java/docs/example.md

 ### AppMon

-An OpenKit instance for Dynatrace Managed can be obtained by using `AppMonOpenKitBuilder`.
+An OpenKit instance for AppMon can be obtained by using the `AppMonOpenKitBuilder`.

 ```java
 String applicationName = "My OpenKit application";